r-devel/translations/Weblate-FAQ.md

 1. The Weblate admins create a [new component](#how-to-add-a-new-component) using your git/SVN repo
 2. Optionally set up push-back hooks to the `master` or other branch, so that new translations are available in the original repo as well

+### How to test the changes I made in Weblate?

+Speaking about translations done in a base R package, you will need to [build R](https://contributor.r-project.org/rdevguide/GetStart.html#building-r).
+Instead of the official SVN repo, you could use Weblate's git repo at https://translate.rx.studio/git/r-project/base-r-gui/, which includes all new translations up to the past few minutes (translations are committed to the git repo every few minutes).
+In case you don't want to clone the Weblate git repo, you can download the PO files from Weblate by visiting a component and downloading either all PO files as a ZIP file or selecting a language you can download an individual PO file.